-Operating profit is stated before investment income and finance costs.
+Operating profit is stated before investment income, finance costs and profits on the sale of property, plant and equipment.

 Software Development Costs

 Costs in respect of major developments are capitalised and amortised over the expected life of the software.
 Capitalised software costs that are not an integral part of the related hardware are included in intangible assets on the balance sheet and amortised over the expected life of the software of up to 10 years.